apache/incubator-knox/books/0.3.0/book_client-details.md

 *In the future, "built-in" methods to slurp JSON and XML may be added to make this a bit easier.*
 *This would allow for this type if single line interaction.*

-    println Hdfs.ls(hadoop).dir("/tmp").now().json().FileStatuses.FileStatus.pathSuffix
+    println Hdfs.ls(session).dir("/tmp").now().json().FileStatuses.FileStatus.pathSuffix

 Shell session should always be ended with shutting down the session.
 The examples above do not touch on it but the DSL supports the simple execution of commands asynchronously.
 The shutdown command attempts to ensures that all asynchronous commands have completed before existing the shell.

-    knox:000> hadoop.shutdown()
+    knox:000> session.shutdown()
     knox:000> exit

 All of the commands above could have been combined into a script file and executed as a single line.

-    java -jar bin/shell.jar samples/ExamplePutFile.groovy
+    java -jar bin/shell.jar samples/ExampleWebHdfsPutGet.groovy

-This script file is available in the distribution but for convenience, this is the content.
+This would be the content of that script.

     import org.apache.hadoop.gateway.shell.Hadoop
     import org.apache.hadoop.gateway.shell.hdfs.Hdfs